 EMS AIRFLOW Prophylaxis Master

 Key Features: Three-in-one functionality, temperature control, subgingival capability, proven protocol integration.
 Powder Flexibility: Compatible with multiple EMS powder formulations.
-Consideration: Higher end of the investment spectrum but offers integrated scalability.
+Note: With the GBT Machine now in production, some distributors may offer the AFPM at reduced pricing — worth enquiring.

 EMS AIRFLOW ONE

 Key Features: Compact form factor, touch-panel control, EMS powder compatibility, simplified maintenance.
-Use Case: Ideal for single-operatory practices or retrofit situations.
+Use Case: Ideal for single-operatory practices or retrofit situations where ultrasonic scaling is already available separately.

 Hu-Friedy PWR Air and PWR Pair